CS499-PlayerPiano/SongDB/README.md

 * genre: `string[]` - A list of genres for the song. **Can be empty**
 * midiFile: `string` - The name of the midi file.
 * artwork: `string` - The name of the artwork file. **null if there is no artwork.**
+* favorite: `boolean` - If we think it works very well on piano.
 * noteCount: `number` - The number of notes in the song. **AUTO GENERATED**
 * songLengthMS: `number` - The length of the song in milliseconds. **AUTO GENERATED**